JonasWIP/supanexttemplate/README.md

 2. In your GitHub repository, navigate to:
     Repository → Settings → Secrets and Variables → Actions.

-3. If not done already, Signup to vercel, Create a Orgnaisation and import this project from your github account.
+3. If not done already, Signup to vercel, Create a Orgnaisation.
-Select Next as Framework and hit the "Deploy" button.

 4. Set up an environment (e.g., Production) and add the following secrets:

-VERCEL_TOKEN
+VERCEL_TOKEN = A Access token from your vercel account allowing for organization access.
 NEXT_PUBLIC_SUPABASE_URL = https://<project-id>.supabase.co
 NEXT_PUBLIC_SUPABASE_ANON_KEY = (from https://supabase.com/dashboard/project/<project-id>/settings/api)

+Create a new or use a existing Supabase project.
+You set the db password when creating the project.

+SUPABASE_ACCESS_TOKEN | In Supabase → Account Settings → Personal Access Tokens → "New Token" erstellen
+SUPABASE_DB_PASSWORD | In Supabase → Settings → Database → "Connection string" → extrahiere das Passwort
+YOUR_PROJECT_REF | Dein Supabase Projekt-ID

 4. Once these secrets are configured, integrate them into your deployment pipeline with your preferred hosting provider (e.g., Vercel).